Throwback Thursday – 10 Trace Adkins Songs You May Have Forgotten

 + Follow our country music adventures on InstagramTwitter & Facebook:

-To keep up with Miranda Lambert follow her on Instagram, Twitter and Facebook.
+To keep up with Cody Jinks follow him on Instagram, Twitter, and Facebook.

-“Tequila Does” is available everywhere you buy or stream music.
-Take a listen below and check out more recently released music here on our “New Country Music” playlist.
-Be sure to give the playlist a follow for your new weekly country music fix.
+The Wanting is now available everywhere you buy or stream music.
+Take a listen below and check out more new recently released music here on our ‘New Country Music’ playlist.
+Be sure to give the playlist a follow for your weekly new country music fix.

 —————